Arcade Paradise: Reception

 Arcade Paradise received mixed to generally favorable reviews from critics.
 Metacritic aggregate scores range from 72 out of 100 on Microsoft Windows to 83 out of 100 on Nintendo Switch.
 Fellow review aggregator OpenCritic assessed that the game received strong approval, being recommended by 73% of critics.
 It was featured as part of GameSpots Best of 2022 feature.
 Digital Trends' Giovanni Colantino called it "2022's most underrated game.
 Matt Gardner of Forbes said that Arcade Paradise was the "love letter it promised to be."
 The Escapists Jesse Galena called it a hidden gem.

 Reviewers generally praised the game's overall narrative and contrast between working in the laundromat and playing video games.
-Eurogamer's Christian Donlan noted that "Arcade Paradise, particularly in the early hours, is constructed in such a manner that it delivers a sense of games as something you steal time for."
+Eurogamers Christian Donlan noted that "Arcade Paradise, particularly in the early hours, is constructed in such a manner that it delivers a sense of games as something you steal time for."
 Shaun Musgrave of TouchArcade noted that there were lots of small details that helped to envelop players into the world narrative.
 Oli Welsh of Polygon said the game was about "work-life balance, [...] the work you do to survive, and the work you do for love."
 In a contrasting view, and speaking specifically of the narrative, Nintendo Lifes Lowell Bell said that the element of being centered on "a lazy young adult proving to their father they can run a successful business will never really grip you".

 The individual arcade games themselves were acclaimed by critics.
 TouchArcades Shaun Musgrave as fascinated by the "video games that weren't", referencing that as of the game's release all of the games were created specifically for Arcade Paradise.
 Sammy Barker of Push Square noted that "the sheer density of content alone means you’ll never get bored."
 Pure Xboxs Fraser Gilbert called the arcade machines "enjoyable and in-depth", and noted that it was exciting when a new machine could be added to the collection.
 Polygons Oli Welsh felt that the games "nail the surreal, throwaway, half-twee, half-deranged innocence of early gaming."